OnchainGuard/OnchainGuard/README.md

 An onchain static analyzer for blockchain smart contracts.

-> This project has been built during ETHGlobal StarkHack.
+> This project has been built during ETHGlobal Brussels.
 More information [here](https://ethglobal.com/events/brussels).

 - Watch the demo video and project page here 👉 [video](https://ethglobal.com/showcase/onchainguard-ki7x6)